-Have you decided to give the sugar the big heave hoe??
+Have you decided to give the sugar the big heave ho??
 If so, good on you!
 The no Sugar revolution is as popular as ever and for good reason.
 In 2015, the world health organisation changed guidelines to recommend adults and children limit their daily intake of sugar to no more than 6 – 9 teaspoons of sugar per day (there are around 4 grams of sugar per teaspoon).

 Being sugar-free brings with it so many amazing benefits, but I am not going to sugar coat it (see what I did there)?? it can also be pretty tough some times.
-With Easter on the horizon, the tough can ramp up.

-My top survival 10 tips from my sans sugar journey:
+My top 10 survival tips from my sans sugar journey:

 - Tea, tea and more tea!
 After reading the IQS book, I replaced sweet treats with tea treats.
 Many teas have a sweet flavour and can be just enough to curb that sweet tooth.
-Drinking tea also gives you something to do with your hands and mouth, which is often all we need to keep us away from that chocolate bar.
+Drinking tea also gives you something to do with your hands and mouth, which is often all we need to keep us away from that sneaky sugary temptation.
 As an added benefit, herbal tea counts toward your daily water intake – its win, win!
 Experiment with flavours to keep your mind and mouth excited about something other than sugar.

 - Coconut oil.
 I LOVE coconut oil for so many things.
 Being a beauty therapist and aromatherapist, I love to use it on skin and as a base oil when blending.
 I also love to use it in the kitchen.
 Because fat is super satiating and coconut oil has a naturally sweet flavour, a spoonful of the oil when that sweet craving hits is an instant way to curb it.
-Either add it to your tea or enjoy it straight from the spoon – yummmmm!
+Either add it to your tea or enjoy it straight from the spoon – yum!

 - Add a little natural sweetness.
 Use spices such as cinnamon, nutmeg and vanilla to add natural sweetness to dishes.
 Cinnamon especially is known to balance blood sugar levels and therefore stamps all over those cravings.
 A favourite ‘dessert’ of mine (if crowding out hasn’t done the trick) is mashed carrot with coconut oil, cinnamon with vanilla powder – hello easy sugar free carrot cake!

-- Move!
+- Move.
 When we are craving something sweet, the majority of the time it is because we are bored.
 If you feel that 3pm need for a sugar hit creeping up on you, head out for a walk instead.
 By the time you have walked for 10 minutes the need will have passed.
 You will also get the added benefit of a little extra exercise in your day – bonus.